cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 call, but a specific test would need to be written to check whether it happens in the right moment.

-Moreover, both grammars, the original and the new, represent the node's expected behaviour from the fresh beginning (`CleanStart`) or after the crash (`Recovery`).
+Moreover, both grammars, the original and the new, represent the node's expected behaviour from the fresh beginning (`CleanStart`) or after a crash (`Recovery`).
 This is why we needed to separate the grammar into two different files (`test/e2e/pkg/grammar/clean-start/abci_grammar_clean_start.md` and `test/e2e/pkg/grammar/recovery/abci_grammar_recovery.md`) and generate two parsers: one for `CleanStart` and one for `Recovery` executions.
 If we didn't do this, a parser would classify a `CleanStart` execution that happens after the crash as a valid one.
 This is why later when we verify the execution, we first determine whether a set of requests represent a `CleanStart` or `Recovery` execution and then check its validity by calling an appropriate parser.

 The `gogll` library receives the file with the grammar as input, and it generates the corresponding parser and lexer.
 The actual commands are integrated into `test/e2e/Makefile` and executed when `make grammar` is invoked.